-A ‘real’ Australian worker is therefore traditionally seen as one who exchanges his - note the gender - hard, physical work for monetary gain to make a living.
-He is anti-authoritarian, sometimes cheekily ill-disciplined, revels in the role of underdog, and despises the airs and graces of the well-educated, who think of themselves as his betters (Rutherford, 2000, p.7).
+A ‘real’ Australian worker is therefore traditionally seen as one who exchanges his – note the gender – hard, physical work for monetary gain to make a living.
+He is anti-authoritarian, sometimes cheekily ill-disciplined, revels in the role of underdog and despises the airs and graces of the well-educated, who think of themselves as his betters (Rutherford, 2000, p.7).
 This is a worker who builds, digs or grows things out of the resources provided largely by nature.
 As Davison (2012, p.430) observes, this worker, who grew out of the bushman of national legend, is also an anti-intellectual.
 His input is more brawn than creativity or the application of knowledge.
 Indeed, artist Norman Lindsay (in Nicol, 2001, p.106) once said, ‘The Australian has a fine head for action.
 When he allies ideas to action this will be a fine country to live in’.
-He might maintain or fix, he might integrate resources to some degree, but he does not normally strive to develop something with global application, and when he does, it is generally in a field or sector regarded as sufficiently representative of the Australian ethos discussed above - agriculture, the mining sector and construction.
+He might maintain or fix, he might integrate resources to some degree, but he does not normally strive to develop something with global application, and when he does, it is generally in a field or sector regarded as sufficiently representative of the Australian ethos discussed above – agriculture, the mining sector and construction.

 In short, it is the mastery and exploitation of Australia’s natural environment and its manifold resources that underpins much of the nation’s present attitudes towards innovation, and science and technology policy by extension.
 As far back as the 1880s, one commentator on what was termed the ‘coming Australian’, which Thomson (1989, p.464) describes as a ‘nationalistic romanticisation of an urban, industrial society for a lost or imaginary way of life’, noted that this figure was characterized, aside from loving field-sports and being disinclined to respect authority, by ‘a grievous dislike of mental effort’ (White, 1981, p.77).
 To this day, the quintessential Australian worker, in the minds of much of the population, is not a person of ideas.
-He - again, note the gender - is more likely to be thought of as some sort of labourer or tradesman.
-And his industry is not likely to be related directly to science or technology; it is more likely to be a sector where he can be ‘on the tools’, the domain of the ‘tradie’ [tradesman].
+He – again, note the gender – is more likely to be thought of as some sort of labourer or tradesman.
+And his industry is not likely to be related directly to science or technology; it is more likely to be a sector where he can be ‘on the tools’, the domain of the ‘tradie’ (tradesman).
 In Australia, it might well still be said that nothing is as precious as a hole in the ground, and those who work in the mine are still accorded a status in popular culture over and above that of the city-bound, soft knowledge workers (Midnight Oil, Blue Sky Mine, 1990).